Debt Ratios for Home Lending

 25% - EVERYTHING ELSE

-100% - OF GROSS INCOME, NOT NET INCOME!
+100% - OF GROSS INCOME, NOT NET INCOME (your take home pay)!
 (Underwriting guidelines are written with the illusions that the tax deductions from your pay check are somehow something you can tangibly spend.
-All the more reason to have a prepared budget.)
+All the more reason to have a prepared budget and not rely on these ratios!)

 Speaking of budgets, the lending guidelines do not take into consideration any of the following items, when preparing your loan approval, but you should - these are the "25% - Everything Else" category above: